 3) If you like to create an MS DOS bootable USB disk, select the MS-DOS version, but you need to have an ISO file of it.

 MS-DOS ISO can be downloaded here (Win98_bootdisk.iso).
-Once you have downloaded the Win98_bootdisk.iso file, browse the ISO while formatting USB disk as shown below.
+Once you have downloaded the Win98_bootdisk.iso file, browse the ISO while formatting the USB disk as shown below.

-Once the disk is formatted, it can boot your computer in FreeDOS OS.
-Now you can copy the other files (BIOS update or other DOS based programs) to USB disk by Windows explorer and start using.
+Once the disk is formatted, it can boot your computer in DOS OS.
+Now you can copy the other files (BIOS update or DOS-based programs) to the USB disk by Windows explorer and start using it.